ijwwsq/shush/README.md

 * sensitive data is explicitly cleared from memory after each operation
 * the fernet key and master password live only within the scope of a single command
 * no plaintext passwords or secrets are ever written to disk or held in memory longer than needed
+* initialization is blocked if a repository already exists